 Fairmont Baku – Flame Towers

-One of the most scenic buildings across Bakus racy skyline is the flame-shaped towers that light up the sky with an almost translucent glow.
+One of the most scenic buildings across Bakus’s racy skyline is the flame-shaped towers that light up the sky with an almost translucent glow.
 When you choose the Fairmont Baku, you will be spending the night in the luxury of one of these suites.
-Overlooking the Caspian sea, with a rooftop pool and spa, plus a ground floor Lamborghini showroom, the state-of-the-art facilities of the Fairmont Baku are there to make your stay an unforgettable one.
+Overlooking the Caspian sea, with a rooftop pool and spa, plus a ground-floor Lamborghini showroom, the state-of-the-art facilities of the Fairmont Baku are there to make your stay an unforgettable one.

-One of the few places that are pet-friendly and where children below 17 can stay free of charge, and those below 12 eat for free, the Holiday Inn leaves no guest unhappy.
-Providing guests with a range of accommodation options, the Holiday Inn caters to everyone in 5-star fashion and is very conveniently located within the center of the city.
+One of the few places that are pet-friendly, where children below 17 can stay free of charge, and those below 12 eat for free, the Holiday Inn leaves no guest unhappy.
+Providing guests with a range of accommodation options, the Holiday Inn caters to everyone in 5-star fashion and is very conveniently located within the centre of the city.

 Gulf Reps is the leading travel and tourism representation company in the Middle East, with over 60 years of regional and industry experience.
 We have served clients on six continents, delivering transformative results to everyone from hoteliers to tourism boards.
 Our mix of world-class marketing expertise, PR specialists, unparalleled connections and relationships, and eclectic mix of marketing channels makes working with Gulf Reps the only sure way to drive Middle Eastern tourists to your destination.